MGG1996/DissertationUESTC/readme_en.md

 2. Although `\subeqtag[<number label>]` calls `\label{<number label>}` to add labels, the TeXstudio editor does not pop up the options for these labels when using `\ref{<number label>}` or `\eqref{<number label>}`, and they need to be entered manually; while the labels specified directly with `\label{<number label>}` will appear in the option prompt when citing, and can be directly selected.
 This is the inconvenience of `\subeqtag[<number label>]` after accepting optional parameters, but unfortunately I don't know how to solve it. :sob: :sob:

-### 7.9 Typesetting and fine-tuning mathematical formulas
+### 7.9 Typesetting and Fine-tuning Mathematical Formulas

 For users who are not familiar with the correspondence between mathematical symbols and LaTeX source code, please refer to the [LaTeX Formula Manual @樱花赞](https://www.cnblogs.com/1024th/p/11623258.html), and it will not be elaborated here.